MySQL provides two authentication plugins that implement SHA-256 hashing for user account passwords:

 connecting to the server.
 How password transmission occurs

 As mentioned previously, RSA password encryption is available only if MySQL was compiled using OpenSSL.
-The implication for MySQL distributions compiled using yaSSL is that SHA-256 passwords can be used only when clients use SSL to access the server.
-See Section 6.4.4, “Configuring MySQL to Use Secure Connections”.
+The implication for MySQL distributions compiled using yaSSL is that, to use SHA-256 passwords, clients must use an encrypted connection to access the server.
+See Section 6.3.1, “Configuring MySQL to Use Encrypted Connections”.

 If the private and public key files are located in the data directory and are named